 - French Cuisine Is Haughty: The titular cake shop has a menu entirely in French to evoke this idea, the head pâtissière learned his trade and title in France, and the apprentice goes to France for advanced cuisine instruction.
 The waitstaff, thankfully, don't manage the snooty part of the stereotype.

 - The Glasses Come Off: Chikage when he stops Jean from breaking Ono's fingers.
-Also counts as his Crowning Moment Of Awesome.
+Also counts as his Moment of Awesome.

 - Hot-Blooded: Kanda.

 - Hotter and Sexier: Antique Bakery dj by Yoshinaga herself.